Negative Selection Preference In Communication

 My student wasn’t worried because his written email speaks for itself.
 He was in no trouble from his boss and he only felt pity, not anger.

-See also > We All Learn Differently (GCP)
+See also > Learn Appreciation

 In my class I focused on teaching Communication as not being some perfect global standard but that it’s a process of expression that is easily tainted by those participating in it.
 Verbal communication is a horrendous way to try to express meaning from one person to the next.
 Every single thing has to be processed by very different brains.
 Communication, in my class, was a process of UNDERSTANDING people first and expressing meaning second.